The Technology M&A Review: Mexico

-In addition to the Mexican law described above, and perhaps even more relevant for foreign technology companies operating in Mexico or exploring the possibility of doing so, the industry also falls under the umbrella of several free trade agreements to which Mexico is a party.
-Most relevant, Mexico and the technology companies established there are subject to and heavily vested in the USMCA as described above, the TPP to some degree (which involves, besides Canada and Mexico, a host of countries with varying degrees of interest in the technology sector) and also the Global Agreement with the European Union, where technology companies also abound.
+In addition to the Mexican laws described above, and perhaps even more relevant for foreign technology companies operating in Mexico or exploring the possibility of doing so, the industry also falls under the umbrella of several free trade agreements to which Mexico is a party.
+The most relevant that Mexico and the technology companies established in the country are subject to and heavily vested in are the USMCA as described above, the TPP to some degree (which involves, besides Canada and Mexico, a host of countries with varying degrees of interest in the technology sector) and also the Global Agreement with the European Union, where technology companies also abound.

 However, because of the wide array of activities carried out by technology companies, investors and market players should keep in mind, inter alia, the following items that are discussed later in this chapter: intellectual property, data privacy, and labour and employment matters.

-Technology companies and potential investors or acquirers should also be aware that Mexican law requires that transactions which reach certain thresholds are approved by the Federal Competition Commission or the Federal Telcommunications Institute, depending on the activities of the parties involved in the transaction.
-The Commission and the Institute have the authority (and have in fact been known to enforce it) to require that transactions be subject to pre-closing divestments, or even prohibit certain players from completing an acquisition, as was the case with the planned purchase of CornerShop by Walmart de México during 2019.
+Technology companies and potential investors or acquirers should also be aware that Mexican law requires that transactions that reach certain thresholds are approved by the Federal Competition Commission or the Federal Telcommunications Institute, depending on the activities of the parties involved in the transaction.
+The Commission and the Institute have the authority (and have in fact been known to enforce it) to require that transactions be subject to pre-closing divestments, such as the requirement made to Disney to divest the Mexican branch of Fox Sports during 2019 to 2021, or even prohibit certain players from completing an acquisition, as was the case with the planned purchase of CornerShop by Walmart de México during 2019.

 Key transactional issues